 () and Per Engström

-Niklas Bengtsson: Uppsala Center for Labor Studies, Postal: Department of Economics, Uppsala University, P.O.
+Niklas Bengtsson: Department of Economics, Postal: Department of Economics, Uppsala University, P.O.
 Box 513, SE-751 20 Uppsala, Sweden

-Per Engström: Uppsala Center for Labor Studies, Postal: Department of Economics, Uppsala University, P.O.
+Per Engström: Department of Economics, Postal: Department of Economics, Uppsala University, P.O.
 Box 513, SE-751 20 Uppsala, Sweden

 Keywords: Bureaucrats; NGO; Economics of psychology; Foreign aid; Randomized experiments; Hawthorne effect; Laboratory vs. field evidence; Treatment externalities; Spillover effects; Reference group contamination